rileydrizzy/mycodingexercise/UC_Diego_DSA/README.md

 5. [Advanced Algorithms and Complexity](https://www.coursera.org/learn/advanced-algorithms-and-complexity?specialization=data-structures-algorithms)
 6. [Genome Assembly Programming Challenge](https://www.coursera.org/learn/assembling-genomes?specialization=data-structures-algorithms)

-This repository contains solutions to all assignments from the above courses, written in the following programming languages: Python.
+This repository contains my solutions to all assignments from the above courses, written in the following programming languages: Python.
 Stress testing framework is also provided.